General Terms

 8.1 The Customer must take care when using the vehicle and regularly check the levels of oil and water as well as the tyre pressure.
 The vehicle may only be driven in a safe condition that is in accordance with legal requirements.

 8.3 Servicing and maintenance work on the vehicle must be carried out exclusively by the authorised service partners of the manufacturer’s brand.
 The associated costs are borne by Clyde.
 Invoices from other providers shall not be paid by Clyde except in the case of breakdowns occurring abroad.
-Customers carrying out or arranging for repairs or technical modifications on their own initiative is prohibited.
+Customers are prohibited from carrying out or arranging for repairs or technical modifications on their own initiative.

-8.4 In the event of the workshop work lasting more than two hours on the vehicle listed below, Clyde will offer the Customer a replacement vehicle for the duration of the workshop work so that the Customer does not experience any loss of vehicle due to workshop work: Warranty work, service and inspection, as well as if the repair work is necessary due to no fault of the Customer.
-There is no entitlement to replacement mobility for workshop work lasting less than 2 hours or in case of tyre change.
+8.4 In the event of the work listed below on the vehicle lasting more than two hours, Clyde shall offer the Customer a replacement vehicle for the duration of the work so that the Customer does not experience any loss of vehicle due to work in the workshop: warranty work, service and inspection, as well as repair work necessary due to no fault of the Customer.
+There is no entitlement to replacement mobility for work lasting less than 2 hours or in case of tyre change.

 9.1 At handover of the vehicle, Clyde shall ensure that the vehicle has the correct tyres.
 Clyde decides on the size, make, brand and material of the respective tyres at its own discretion.

 9.2 Clyde shall inform the Customer in good time about a required change of winter or summer tyres as a result of seasonal conditions.
-The exact date of the tyre change should be arranged by the Customer directly with the tyre partners authorised by Clyde.
-The tyres removed must be stored at the tyre partner.
-Clyde’s authorised tyre partners can be viewed at any time at www.clyde.ch/en/partnergarages.
+The Customer shall agree the exact time of the tyre change directly with the tyre partners authorised by Clyde.
+The removed tyres must be stored at the tyre partner.
+The tyre partners authorised by Clyde can be viewed at any time at www.clyde.ch/en/partnergarages.

-9.3 The seasonally required change and storage of winter or summer tyres is free of charge for the Customer.
-There is no entitlement to replacement mobility for the period of the change.
+9.3 The seasonal change and storage of winter and summer tyres is free of charge for the Customer.
+There is no entitlement to replacement mobility during the period of the change.

-10.2 In the event of events such as accident, theft, loss, fire, damage caused by wild animals or other damage, as well as in case of the assertion of claims by third parties, the Customer must immediately contact the police and have a police report drawn up.
-This also applies in the case of at-fault accidents not involving a third party.
+10.2 In the case of an event such as accident, theft, fire, damage caused by collision with a wild animal or any other damage, and in the case that a claim is asserted by a third party, the Customer must inform the police immediately and ensure that a police report is issued.
+This also applies in the case of at-fault accidents not involving third parties.

-10.3 In the case of damage of any kind, the Customer must notify Clyde within two (2) working days by means of the damage and accident report form of Clyde ([email protected]).
-The Customer must complete the damage and accident report form of Clyde - available on the Clyde Website - completely and truthfully.
-Clyde reserves the right to charge a reasonable handling fee for late claims or delays in claims processing for which the Customer is responsible.
-In addition, Clyde reserves the right to claim financial losses or damages directly or indirectly caused by a delay or lack of cooperation for which the Customer is responsible.
+10.3 In the event of damage of any kind, the Customer must notify Clyde immediately, but at the latest within two (2) working days, using Clyde’s damage and accident notification form ([email protected]).
+The Customer must complete the Clyde claim and accident notification form – available on the Clyde website – fully and truthfully.
+If claims reports are received late, or if the Customer is responsible for delays in the claims process, Clyde reserves the right to charge an appropriate processing fee.
+In addition, Clyde reserves the right to assert claims against the Customer for financial losses or damages caused directly or indirectly by a delay for which the Customer is responsible or a lack of duty to cooperate.

 10.6 In the case of total loss (write-off) or theft of the vehicle, Clyde has the right to terminate the contract without notice.

-10.7 In the event of tyre punctures/damage and rim damage, the Customer must bear all costs incurred in connection with the damaging event (in the case of rim damage only up to the amount of the chosen deductible of the comprehensive insurance).
-Costs incurred may include, by way of example: Replacement of the damaged tyre, if necessary another tyre replacement (in case of different tyre brands/tyre profiles on one axle), rim repair/replacement, general repair costs, possible axle geometry measurement etc.
+10.7 In the event of tyre puncture/damage and rim damage, the Customer must bear all costs incurred in connection with the damage event (in the case of rim damage only up to the amount of the deductible selected for the comprehensive insurance).
+Costs incurred may, for example, include: replacement of the damaged tyre, additional tyre replacement if necessary (in case of different tyre brands/tyre profiles on one axle), rim repair/replacement, general repair costs, possible axle geometry measurement, etc.

-A gross negligence protection (waiver of the statutory right of recourse or right of reduction)
+4. Gross negligence protection (waiver of the statutory right of recourse or reduction)

 The costs of the insurance are included in the price.
-With the exception of comprehensive insurance (collision), the Customer’s deductible is CHF 0.
-The Customer can limit his liability in the course of the comprehensive insurance to a deductible.
-The amount of the deductible must be selected during the online booking and will be calculated according to the rates displayed in the booking process.
-An adjustment of the deductible during the term of the contract is not possible or only possible in case of a change to another vehicle.
+With the exception of comprehensive insurance (collision), the deductible for the Customer is CHF 0.
+The Customer may limit his or her liability under comprehensive insurance to a deductible.
+The amount of the deductible must be selected during the online booking process and is calculated according to the rates displayed during the booking process.
+It is not possible to adjust the deductible during the term of the contract, or it may only be possible to do so when switching to another vehicle.

 The following deductibles apply to pool vehicles:

-if the driver has caused the insured event while drunk or unfit to drive, under the influence of drugs or the abuse of medication;
+1. The driver caused the insured event while intoxicated or unfit to drive, under the influence of drugs or under medication abuse;

-if the theft is due to a grossly negligent act or omission (namely failure to lock the vehicle, leaving the vehicle key in the ignition, failure to activate an existing anti-theft alarm system or immobiliser and the like);
+2. The theft is attributable to a grossly negligent act or omission (specifically, failure to lock the vehicle, leaving the ignition key inserted, failure to activate an existing theft alarm system or immobiliser, etc.);

-Protection against parking damage as well as extended glass coverage only exist and are only covered by the subscription fee if the Customer has selected the corresponding insurance package (“Insurance Plus”) in the course of booking.
+Protection against parking damage and extended glass cover are only available and only covered by the subscription fee if the Customer selects the corresponding insurance package (“Insurance Plus”) when making the booking.
 In this case, the insurance cover includes the following benefits:

-Extends the insurance cover to include damage caused by unknown persons to the parked vehicle.
-Two (2) cases are insured per calendar year.
-The deductible for corresponding damage is CHF 0 and the sum insured is unlimited.
+The insurance cover is extended to include damage caused by unknown persons to the parked vehicle.
+Two (2) claims per calendar year are covered.
+The excess for related damage is CHF 0 and the insured amount is unlimited.

-In the partial comprehensive coverage, the glass breakage of the front, rear and side windows as well as the glass roof is included as standard.
-The extended cover additionally insures all vehicle parts made of glass, Plexiglas or similar hard materials (e.g. headlights, auxiliary headlights, fog lights, indicator lenses, reflectors, reversing lamps, rear-view mirrors and number plate lighting).
-The deductible for corresponding damage is CHF 0.
+Glass breakage on the front and rear windscreens, side windows and sunroof are all covered as standard with partially comprehensive cover.
+The extended cover also covers any parts of the vehicle that are made of glass, Plexiglas or similar hard materials (e.g. headlights, auxiliary headlights, fog lights, indicators, reflectors, reversing lights, rear-view mirrors and number plate lights).
+The excess for these types of claims is CHF 0.

-The extended protection options must be set when booking the subscription and cannot be changed during the subscription period.
+The extended protection options must be specified when the subscription is booked and cannot be changed during the subscription period.

-11.2 In addition to the contract, the relevant General Terms and Conditions as listed below by Allianz Suisse Insurance Company Ltd, as amended from time to time, shall apply, the provisions of which shall take precedence over these regulations in the event of a conflict.
-The Customer undertakes to comply with the provisions of the respective General Terms and Conditions listed below as well as the Additional Terms and Conditions as if they were the policyholder themselves.
+11.2 In addition to the contract, the relevant General Terms and Conditions as listed below by Allianz Suisse Insurance Company Ltd in their currently valid version shall apply, the provisions of which shall take precedence over these regulations in the event of a conflict.
+The Customer undertakes to comply with the provisions of the General Terms and Conditions listed below as well as the Supplementary Conditions as if they themselves were the policyholder.

 General Terms and Conditions B1 Assistance (Edition 01/2017)